 Dr. Kehr received training in psychiatry at Tufts New England Medical Center, where he was chief resident; in neuropsychiatry at the VA Boston Healthcare System—Jamaica Plain; and in psychoanalysis at the Boston Psychoanalytic Institute.
 He practices psychiatry and psychotherapy using the biopsychosocial model, designed to evaluate and treat the whole person by understanding each individual’s unique genetic, biological, psychological, social, and life-stage attributes.

 Dr. Kehr lives in Potomac, Maryland, with his wife, Barbara, a psychotherapist.
-They have two daughters: Melanie, a family and immigration law attorney who represents battered and abused women and children and immigrants seeking asylum, and Lisa, a psychiatric nurse practitioner graduate student.
+They have two daughters: Melanie, an immigration attorney who advocates for asylum on behalf of refugees fleeing domestic violence and child abuse, and Lisa, a psychiatric nurse practitioner graduate student.

 Weight 1 lbs Dimensions 9 × 6 × .75 in